HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 The 23-28 September 2020 limited re-showing of Forbidden Memory on YouTube

 What are we talking about?
 Although obviously a low-cost project that starts slowly, even though it's filmed mostly during the daytime the film progresses indeed like a campfire narration.
 But, surprisingly, it engages, and for that minimalist result alone it should already be commended.
 Again, we must say that despite the near-absence of dramatizations the film is arresting enough in its telling of what transpired during the Palimbang massacre of 1974 at the height of the Marcos regime's power trip.

-Let us rephrase that other statement.
-The near-absence of dramatizations involving actors . . . actually renders for the Palimbang story a film that's more precious as a visceral historical museum piece than as a mere editing-room beauty.
-If you didn't catch the limited YouTube showing, here's hoping you get to access the film elsewhere and with it realize that your historical revisionism towards a time of recklessness, even with amply-tooled aesthetics, isn't going to be that easy in the presence of low-cost gems like this.
+Uhm, let us rephrase that other statement.
+The near-absence of dramatizations involving actors . . . actually renders for the Palimbang story a film that's more precious as a stirring historical museum piece rather than just another editing-room beauty.
+If you didn't catch the limited YouTube showing, here's hoping you get to access the film elsewhere and with it realize that someone's historical revisionism towards a time of recklessness, even with amply-tooled aesthetics, isn't going to have an easy time in the presence of low-cost gems like this.

 [Click here for an alternative access to the Facebook post]

 Minouh Murakami's brief critique on DengCoy Miel's Saranggola ni Pepe posted on Facebook

 (posted 24 September 2020, Facebook)

 Chef Dale Talde's halo-halo of shaved ice, avocado, green mango, kiwi, young coconut meat and nuts in episode 7 of Top Chef: Chicago (2008).
 [Cropped screenshot uploaded by lafang.mikemina.com to pinterest.ph]

 A clip from the Top Chef episode capturing Dale Talde's halo-halo "quickfire" entry.
 [Uploaded 28 April 2008 by Arnold Gatilao]